prangunj23/prangunj23.github.io/README.md

 - [ ] Hero area
 - [ ] Footer area
 - [ ] Maybe "Chat with a representative" corner form?
 Must fill firstname, lastname, email - powered by recaptcha, and button to submit
-- [ ] Design the 404 page, maybe image of an magnifying glass

 ### Bugs2Fix